How to Replace Your Pool Liner (And When To Do It)

 Measure the Length of the Floor

-The liner company will need to know the length of the pool floor.
+Another measurement you will need to provide for inground pools is the length of the pool floor.
 From the inside of the pool walls, measure the shallow end from where the shallow end begins to where the liner attaches to the wall.
-You might want to enlist a friend to help with the next measurements.

-Once you’ve finished measuring the shallow, move to the slope.
-Measure the slope from top to bottom.
-Then, measure the deep end where it is flat (the hopper).
-Finally, measure the deep end slope to the point where the liner attaches to the wall.
-You can use a length of string or a tape measure for these measurements.
+Once you’ve finished measuring the shallow side, move to the slope.
+Measure the sloped part of the pool from top to bottom.
+Then, measure the flat part of the deep end (the hopper).
+Finally, measure the deep-end slope to the point where the liner attaches to the wall.

-Again, most standard above ground pools do not have a slopped floor, so your floor size should be the same as the length and width of the pool.
+Again, most standard above ground pools do not have a sloped floor, so your floor size should be the same as the length and width of the pool.

 Measure the Hopper Width and Slope (Inground Pools Only)

-Pools have various slopes that make the floor of the pool challenging to measure.
+Inground pools have various slopes that make the floor of the pool challenging to measure.
 At this stage, you will want two poles that you can measure.
-First, vertically drop one pole to the point where the side slope meets the hopper.
+First, vertically drop one pole to the point where the side slope meets the hopper (flat part at the deepest part of the pool).
 Then, from the side of the pool, extend a horizontal pole to meet the vertical pole.

 Where the poles meet is the slope measurement.
 You will get a measurement on the vertical pole and the horizontal pole.
 You will need both to get the slope measurement.
 Then, subtract the sidewall slopes from the entire pool width to get the width of the hopper.

-If you cannot get accurate measurements, ask the liner company to do the measuring and pool liner installation.
+If you are struggling to get accurate measurements, ask the liner company to do the measuring and pool liner installation.
 This way, if there is a problem, the fault is on the company and not you.
 They will replace the liner if they make a measuring error.
-If you make an error while trying your DIY solution, you pay replacement costs.
+If you make an error while trying your DIY solution, you’ll have to pay the replacement costs.

 Need Help Building Your Pool?